Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

+Thus the incoming node $k$ is used only to evaluate the edge entering the current candidate $i$, the factor $e^{-\tau \hat{E}}$ supplies the Boltzmann weight, and the outgoing bond propagates the current node to the next cost tensor.
+For open paths or different fixed endpoints, the two boundary factors are replaced by the corresponding fixed predecessor or successor terms.

-The dimension of the indexes of the tensors `+' and `$S$' will be in all cases $\hat{N}$, to be able to indicate which is the state of that qudit and to communicate it to the adjacent qudit.
-The `$F$' tensors will have indexes of such dimensions that they can receive and send the $\hat{N}$ possible states of their qudit, but the signal they send to the adjacent `$F$' tensor of the same layer will be binary.
+The dimension of the indices of the tensors `+' and `$S$' will be in all cases $\hat{N}$, to be able to indicate which is the state of that qudit and to communicate it to the adjacent qudit.
+The `$F$' tensors will have indices of such dimensions that they can receive and send the $\hat{N}$ possible states of their qudit, but the signal they send to the adjacent `$F$' tensor of the same layer will be binary.

-Using the notation presented in Fig. \ref{fig:TSP_Tensors}, the tensor $F(a)^i$ will be in charge of receiving if the node $a$ has appeared 0 or 1 times between the qudits $0$ and $i-1$, so that the following logics are fulfilled: \begin{itemize} \item If the node $a$ has appeared before: \begin{itemize} \item If qudit $i$ is in state $a$, removes that combination. \item If qudit $i$ is not in state $a$, does not remove that combination and communicates to the next layer tensor that node $a$ has appeared before. \end{itemize} \item If the node $a$ has not appeared before, never removes the combination: \begin{itemize} \item If qudit $i$ is in state $a$, communicates to the next layer tensor that node $a$ has appeared before. \item If qudit $i$ is not in state $a$, communicates to the next layer tensor that node $a$ has not appeared before. \end{itemize} \end{itemize}
+Using the notation presented in Fig.~\ref{fig:TSP_Tensors}, the tensor $F(a)^i$ will be in charge of receiving whether the node $a$ has appeared 0 or 1 times between the qudits $0$ and $i-1$.
+The binary bond index has the semantics

+With this convention, the following logics are fulfilled: \begin{itemize} \item If node $a$ has appeared before: \begin{itemize} \item If qudit $i$ is in state $a$, it removes that combination. \item If qudit $i$ is not in state $a$, it does not remove that combination and communicates to the next layer tensor that node $a$ has appeared before. \end{itemize} \item If node $a$ has not appeared before: \begin{itemize} \item If qudit $i$ is in state $a$, it communicates to the next layer tensor that node $a$ has appeared before. \item If qudit $i$ is not in state $a$, it communicates to the next layer tensor that node $a$ has not appeared before. \end{itemize} \end{itemize} The final tensor is different: it also enforces that node $a$ has appeared exactly once by the end of the chain.

-The tensors $F(a)^0$ (Fig. \ref{fig:TSP_Tensors} a) and $F(a)^{\hat{N}-1}$ (Fig. \ref{fig:TSP_Tensors} c) have indexes $i,j$ of dimension $\hat{N}$ and index $k$ of dimension $2$, while the $F(a)^n$ (Fig. \ref{fig:TSP_Tensors} b) in the rest of the cases, their indexes $i,j$ still have dimension $\hat{N}$, while the indexes $k,l$ have dimension $2$.
-These bond indexes have the function of communicating whether a certain node $a$ of the TSP graph has appeared up to that point or not.
-Its non-zero elements are those in which $i=j$ and
+The tensors $F(a)^0$ (Fig.~\ref{fig:TSP_Tensors} a) and $F(a)^{\hat{N}-1}$ (Fig.~\ref{fig:TSP_Tensors} c) have indices $i,j$ of dimension $\hat{N}$ and index $k$ of dimension $2$, while the $F(a)^n$ (Fig.~\ref{fig:TSP_Tensors} b) in the rest of the cases, their indices $i,j$ still have dimension $\hat{N}$, while the indices $k,l$ have dimension $2$.
+These bond indices have the function of communicating whether a certain node $a$ of the TSP graph has appeared up to that point or not.
+Their nonzero elements are those in which $i=j$ and